Naoya Inoue: Undisputed Super bantamweight champion

+Inoue vs. Nery

 On 8 January 2024, it was reported that Inoue would make his first title defense as an undisputed champion against the WBC mandatory title challenger and former two division champion, Luis Nery.

 The bout was scheduled for 6 May 2024 at Tokyo Dome and was the first boxing match taking place at the venue since 1990.

 Despite suffering the first knockdown of his professional career in the opening round, Inoue won the fight by a sixth round knockout.
 He dropped Nery once in the second round and again in the fifth round, before a third and final knockdown in the sixth round ended the fight.
 Due to the significance of this bout, Inoue was awarded the honorary WBC Diamond belt.
 After this victory, Inoue was ranked as the number one pound for pound boxer for the second time in his career by The Ring.
 This fight set the record for the highest peak viewership in Japan's Amazon Prime Video history, surpassing the 2023 World Baseball Classic finals between Japan and the United States.

+Inoue vs. Doheny

 Inoue made the second defense of his undisputed super bantamweight title against former IBF super bantamweight champion TJ Doheny at Ariake Arena in Tokyo on 3 September 2024.
 Inoue retained his undisputed title by stopping Doheny with a body shot.
 During the seventh round, Inoue landed heavy body shots on Doheny, causing him to recoil from pain and limp away from Inoue.
 He then dropped to one knee, prompting referee Bence Kovacs to wave the fight off.
 The bout was officially stopped at 0:16 of the seventh round.

+Inoue vs. Kim

 On 3 October 2024, it was reported that Inoue would defend his undisputed super bantamweight title for the third time, against the undefeated IBF and WBO mandatory challenger Sam Goodman in Tokyo, Japan on 24 December 2024.
 On 13 December 2024, it was reported that Goodman suffered a serious cut on his eyelid during sparring and the fight has been moved to 24 January 2025.
-On January 10, 2025 it was reported that Goodman withdrew from the bout due to "recurrence of his eye injury".
+On 10 January 2025 it was reported that Goodman withdrew from the bout due to "recurrence of his eye injury".
 He was replaced by #11 ranked WBO, Kim Ye-joon.
 Inoue won the fight by fourth round knockout.

-In February 2025, it was reported that Inoue would face WBC No. 1 ranked contender Alan Picasso Romero on 14 June 2025 at T-Mobile Arena in Las Vegas.
+In February 2025, it was reported that Inoue would face WBC No. 1 ranked contender David Picasso on 14 June 2025 at T-Mobile Arena in Las Vegas.
 In late February, it was reported that Picasso withdrew from the fight.